-- The administration process - The test
+The administration

+Process

 You

 At the conclusion of the test

 The administration process

 Having applied for your test you will be contacted by your examiner either by telephone or email.
 This is to arrange a mutually convenient date, time and location for the test to take place.
 The location should be safe, easy to find, of no cost to either of you with facilities and easy access to a variety of roads.
 Supermarket car parks and fast food restaurants are often chosen.
 (Beware of time limited parking).